genebean/jekyll-beanbag/_posts/2024-05-01-automated-plant-watering.md

 ## Closing

 This has been exciting to setup!
-I am really looking forwad to seeing how it works this year, and maybe expanding the setup to cover a few more areas.
+I am really looking forward to seeing how it works this year, and maybe expanding the setup to cover a few more areas.
 One idea I have for the future is to use one of these timers on a rain barrel for some plants that are a little farther from my house... if that happens I'll try to remember to post about it too.